SHA152/starsandrights/memory-bank/activeContext.md

 - All data files have been implemented
 - Core UI components (Header, Footer, Layout) have been created
 - All main pages have been implemented with basic functionality
+- Mobile responsiveness has been implemented with a hamburger menu for smaller screens
+- Added new pages for Test Structure and N-400 Form Guide

 ### Active Decisions